So you’ve found the perfect home, and now it’s time to make an offer.

-You shouldn’t use any do-it-yourself templates to submit an offer because they aren’t legally binding.
+It would be best if you didn’t use any do-it-yourself templates to submit an offer because they aren’t legally binding.
 Your agent will use a Residential Purchase Agreement to write up your offer.

 - Submit your written offer

-- The seller will either accept, decline, or makes a counter offer
+- The seller will either accept, decline, or makes a counteroffer.

-- If accepted, then you proceed through the mortgage loan process
+- If accepted, then you proceed through the mortgage loan process.

-- If you receive a counter offer, you must accept, decline, or counter
+- If you receive a counteroffer, you must accept, decline, or counter.

-- If denied, you can make another offer, or look for another house
+- If denied, you can make another offer or look for another house.

 Included in a home offer: